steventux/crampervan/content/blog/nighty-night/index.md

 There are only a couple of jobs left in the bed/boot of the van now:

-- ~Lining the ceiling and walls with stretch carpet~
+- Lining the ceiling and walls with stretch carpet (DONE!)
-- ~Adding a small shelf to 'finish' one of the cabinets as it looks a bit scruffy~
+- Adding a small shelf to 'finish' one of the cabinets as it looks a bit scruffy (DONE!)
-- ~Wiring in a reading light~
+- Wiring in a reading light
 - Wiring in a boot light

 Then I can throw the new mattress in.